February is National Cancer Prevention Month

 Join the American Association for Cancer Research in supporting research to prevent cancer.

-The federal government estimates that nearly 2 million Americans were diagnosed with cancer (other than non-melanoma skin cancer) during 2023, and that more than 600,000 died from their disease.
+The federal government estimates that 2 million Americans will be diagnosed with cancer (other than non-melanoma skin cancer) during 2024, and that more than 600,000 will die from their disease.
 Research shows that more than 40 percent of these cases and nearly half of the deaths can be attributed to preventable causes – smoking, excess body weight, physical inactivity, and excessive exposure to the sun, among others.

 This means that steps such as quitting smoking (or never starting in the first place), maintaining a healthy weight, exercising regularly, protecting your skin from the sun, and getting vaccinated against the pathogens that cause certain cancers, can dramatically reduce your risk of cancer in many cases.